Tyler-Arciniaga/Music-DJ/README.md

 # Music Recommendations Bot

-Allows users to input an artist's name and then recieve 20 recommendations based on user input utilizing the spoitfy for developers web API.
+Allows users to input an artist's name and then recieve 20 recommendations based on user input utilizing the Spotify for developers web API.

 ## Instructions
 1. Clone the repository: "git clone https://github.com/Tyler-Arciniaga/Music-Recommendation-Bot"